espressif/esp-faq/docs/en/development-environment/environment-setup.rst

 When using idf.py menuconfig to build, how to deal with errors as "Configuring incomplete, errors occured"?
 --------------------------------------------------------------------------------------------------------------------------

-  Please check your CMake version first using ``camke --version``.
+  Please check your CMake version first using ``cmake --version``.
 If it is lower than version 3.10.0, please update your CMake version:

   - Download CMake: https://CMake.org/download/.
   - For details, please refer to http://www.mamicode.com/info-detail-2594302.html.